martinSternelius/Magento-2-Qliro_QliroOne/README.md

 - **Logging Level** — a level of logging records that are being stored in the log, may be used to reduce versatility of the logging as required.
 - **New Order Status** — a status that is used for marking newly placed Magento orders.
+- **Payment from Applicable Countries** — Magento standard countries setting, can limit which countries that can pay
 - **Trigger capture when shipment is created** — makes Magento trigger capturing money on shipment creation.
 - **Triger capture when invoice is created** — makes Magento trigger capturing money on invoice creation.
 - **Allow Newsletter Signup** — if set to "Yes", makes Qliro One checkout display a corresponding checkbox in the checkout IFRAME.
 - **Require Identity Verification** — if set to "Yes", makes Qliro One checkout perform identity verification.

-### Merchant Configuration Settings

-All settings here are website-specific.

-- **API type** — specifies a type of API.
-Two are supported, Sandbox and Production.
-- **Merchant API Key** — specifies merchant'specific API Key.
-- **Merchant API Secret** — specifies merchant'specific API secret. this option is stored encrypted.
-- **Preset Shipping Address** — if set to "Yes", Qliro One checkout will use a fictional shipping address based on the current store postal code to create QliroOne order.
-Otherwise, the order will be created without any shipping address.
+Even if this flag is set to No, it will set this flag if a Virtual product is in the cart.
+Virtual products can be anything from gift cards to vouchers and various downloadable content.
+- **Minimum Customer Age** - Write the minimum age a person shopping on the site must be.
+If you enter anything in here it becomes mandatory for the customer to identify his age.

 ### CSS Styling Input Fields